Gdoc/Admin

 Moreover, the data shows that developed countries actually collect much higher tax revenue than developing countries despite comparable statutory taxation rates, even after controlling for underlying differences in economic activity.
 This suggests that cross-country heterogeneity in fiscal capacity is largely determined by differences in compliance and efficiency of tax collection mechanisms.
 Both of these factors seem to be affected by the strength of political institutions.

-In the last part of this topic page we provide an overview of empirical evidence regarding the equity and efficiency implications of taxation.
-In particular, we show that taxation does have a powerful redistributive effect, but it is important to consider how taxation also affects behavior of individuals, by changing economic incentives.
-For example, recent studies have found that taxation may lead to efficiency losses by inducing migration of 'super stars'.
-These potential efficiency losses highlight the importance of designing taxation systems that achieve redistributive objectives at the smallest possible cost.
+In the last part of this topic page, we provide an overview of empirical evidence regarding the equity and efficiency implications of taxation.
+In particular, we show that taxation does have a powerful redistributive effect, but it is important to consider how taxation also affects the behavior of individuals, by changing economic incentives.

 See all interactive charts on taxation ↓